mick001/PID-Controller/README.md

 Check the file controllerPID_test.py for a simple test.

 ### License
-GNU GPL 3.0
-Check the license file for more information
+GNU GPL 3.0 check the license file for more information